jenkinsci/cloud-stats-plugin/README.md

 ## Essentials

 - The plugin tracks the N most recent provisioning activities.
-One such activity covers the whole lifecycle from provisioning to slave deletion.
+One such activity covers the whole lifecycle from provisioning to agent deletion.

 - The activities have 4 hard-coded phases: `provisioning`, `launching`, `operating` and `completed`.
-Operation starts with first successful launch and ends with slave deletion (it is the only productive phase).
-The activity is completed once the slave is gone and the activity is effectively a history.
+Operation starts with first successful launch and ends with agent deletion (it is the only productive phase).
+The activity is completed once the agent is gone and the activity is effectively a history.

 - Each phase execution tracks start time and a list of attachments.
 The attachment